arqalite/fire-king-guide/src/combos/sanctuary/16-sanctuary-fire.md

 <div class="warning">

-This route plays under [_Nibiru, the Primal Being_] as you only summon two times.
+This combo plays under [_Nibiru, the Primal Being_], as you only summon 2 times.

 Under [_Mulcharmy Fuwalos_], your opponent draws 1 card.

-Additionally, this route plays through [_Droll & Lock Bird_].
+Additionally, this combo plays through [_Droll & Lock Bird_].

 </div>